Thinkorswim rating

 Fees and Minimums

-All versions of thinkorswim are free to use.
-There are no account or trading minimums at Schwab.
-You also don’t need a Schwab account to try it.
-With a Guest Pass, available on this page, you can use thinkorswim web for 30 days at no cost or obligation.
+There are no fees and no trading minimums at Schwab to use any version of thinkorswim.
+There is no account minimum, either.
+As a matter of fact, you don't even need a Schwab account.
+With a Guest Pass, available on this page, you can try out thinkorswim web for 30 days with no obligation.

 About the Author